The biggest truths about life are often told in the tiniest moments. We grow up, and we call them life lessons for kids.

 Kindness goes both ways.
 It pleases the receiver while making the giver a little happier and a little healthier.
 Even if the person standing before you has done you harm in the past, return them with kindness.
 If nothing else, it will heal your wounds.

 11. Complaining is the biggest waste of time.
 If you have time to complain, you have time to do something about it

 Enough said.
 Some lessons for kids are so simple and true that you can carry them around for the rest of your life until you finally pass them along to your little ones.
 This one they’ll memorize in an instant, just like you have.
 Instead of miserable complainers, you’ll raise happy doers.

 12. Always write down your goals if you want to really accomplish anything valuable in life

-My aunt used to say that only foolish people remember.
+My grandmother used to say that only foolish people remember.
 The smart ones write it down, she firmly believed.
 Have your goals and plans written on paper, and follow them as they were written in stone.
 It will help you make a commitment and allow you to track your progress.